↑

 Copycat Starbucks Lemon Loaf

 If you like lemon desserts, you are in for a real treat.
-This Copycat Starbucks Iced lemon Loaf recipe comes out moist, buttery and topped with a lemon glaze like no other.
+This Copycat Starbucks lemon Loaf recipe comes out moist, buttery and topped with a lemon glaze like no other.

 When visiting a Starbucks cafe, I almost always order a hot or cold beverages on the way out and sometimes one of Starbucks delicious baked items.